paulgmiller/paulgmiller.github.io/content/posts/2026-02-01-whatamidoing.md

 **Clerk — 6 hours.**
 The first two hours Codex completely failed.
 Tried manually in the afternoon and realized I needed frontend code, and Clerk has no way to get a session cookie in dev 😞.
 Also, Clerk JWTs might just be too short-lived, and I may need to mint my own.

-So really a design issue that Codex/Claude would happily throw more stuff at without any of it sticking:
+So really, a design issue that Codex/Claude would happily throw more stuff at without any of it sticking:
 https://github.com/paulgmiller/careme/pull/166

 - Kids pickup, dinner (mussels!), Dominoes, house cleaning